npruehs/ue4-rts/Documents/Manual/Units.md

 1. Create an actor deriving from `RTSProjectile`.
 1. Add a static mesh and any visual effects.
 1. At the `ProjectileMovement` component, set its _Initial Speed_ (e.g. to 1000).
+1. If you want your projectile to use a ballistic trajectory, check _Ballistic Trajectory_ at the projectile and set the _Ballistic Trajectory Factor_ as you like.
 1. At the `RTSAttackComponent`, reference the new projectile in your attack.